What can I do to keep my indoor plants from dying?

 I know that opinions vary, but what's your opinion?!I have great luck w Rosemary plants.
 Green all year long.

-What can I do to keep my indoor plants moist?
+What can I make to keep my plants warm in my sunroom that has no heat?